 - Teaching Through Disruption

 To learn more about how the CTE might work with your faculty or graduate student instructors, please contact us at firstname.lastname@example.org.

 The Center for Teaching Excellence manages several innovative classroom spaces, including a teaching innovation lab, an active learning classroom, and two technology classrooms.
-During a typical semester, most of these rooms can be booked by faculty members on a semester-long basis, but given social distancing requirements we are currently trying to minimize use of these spaces.
-Please email firstname.lastname@example.org with any questions.
+We give preference to full-semester reservations, but instructors can also email email@example.com to inquire about date-specific reservations.

 The CTE's recording studio is designed specifically for faculty members and graduate student instructors to record instructional content.
 It is equipped with a built-in camera, microphone, and viewscreen (which functions like a teleprompter), making the process of recording simple.
 It is also acoustically insulated for outside noise reduction.
 Instructors need simply bring a USB drive with a Powerpoint and start recording.
 Recording takes place through Panopto, the Lecture Capture software at BC, and recordings can be automatically uploaded into a Canvas course if desired, where students can then view the recordings.